 Family: Jay's partner is Christine Goodman and he has three children

 Will Kirk is one of the youngest specialists at The Repair Shop and has achieved a lot in his 36 years.
-He fell in love with furniture restoration after spending his childhood watching his grandfather work in his workshop.
-After studying both graphic design at the University of the Arts and antique furniture restoration and conservation at London Metropolitan University, Will went on to restore furniture for different dealers around the country before being invited onto The Repair Shop.
+He fell in love with furniture restoration thanks to his grandfather.
+He spent his childhood watching his grandfather create in his workshop.
+He studied graphic design at the University of the Arts and antique furniture restoration and conservation at London Metropolitan University.
+Will went on to restore furniture for different dealers around the country before being invited onto The Repair Shop.

 Steve Fletcher is the show's talented clock-repairer (technical name - horologist!) and has been in the business for over 46 years.
-57-year-old Steve has continued his family's legacy of horology, being the third generation of Fletcher to run and own The Clock Workshop in Oxfordshire.
-A proud father of five, Steve's knowledge, and experience are invaluable in The Repair Shop and he works on some of the most technical projects brought in.
+57-year-old Steve has continued his family's legacy of horology.
+He's the third generation of Fletcher to run and own The Clock Workshop in Oxfordshire.
+A proud father of five, Steve's knowledge, and experience are invaluable in The Repair Shop.
+He works on most of the technical projects brought in.
 And the most asked question, is Steve married to Suzie?
 No!
 Steve is Suzie's little brother.

 Suzie Fletcher is The Repair Shop's saddle maker and restorer specializing in leather.
 She comes from a craft-loving family with a sewist mother and clock-repairer father but found her passion among the horses.
 After spending 22 years in the USA as a top saddle maker, she returned to the UK and was encouraged by her brother to join The Repair Shop crew!

-Specializing in ceramic conservation and restoration, Kirsten Ramsay never fails to wow us with her attention to detail and incredible painting skills.
-46-year-old Kirsten started her career by getting her British Antiques Dealer Association post-graduate diploma from West Dean College and so after started work at the conservation department at the British Museum in London.
+46-year-old Kirsten specialises in ceramic conservation and restoration.
+She never fails to wow us with her attention to detail and incredible painting skills.
+She started her career by getting her British Antiques Dealer Association post-graduate diploma from West Dean College.
+Then she went on to work at the conservation department at the British Museum in London.
 Kirsten now has her own successful business, Kirsten Ramsay Ceramic Conservation and Restoration, which restores Oriental and European ceramics.

 The beardiest member of The Repair Shop and all-around nice guy Dominic Chinea, is a set designer and restoration expert.
 Much like Will, he studied graphic design at university before finding his passion in car restoration.
 Before starring on The Repair Shop Dom worked at Rankin Studios as a production designer and as a set decorator.
 He's credited on many famous pop videos including Rita Ora’s Facemelt, Iggy Azalea’s Slo and Azealia Banks’ Liquorice.